mayadesp/Dauphine-coding-challenge/README.md

 **How to start?**
-* Defining your grouping elements
+* Define your grouping elements
-* Adding all the content inside your HTML doc
+* Add all the content inside your HTML doc
-* Finding the images you are going to use
+* Find the images you are going to use
-* Arranging the different groups of content in their location
+* Arrange the different groups of content in their location
-* From top to bottom, Focusing on each group and arrange the elements: color, size…
+* From top to bottom, Focuse on each group and arrange the elements: color, size…

 Want to learn more?